 They don’t tell you how to deal with your previously gentle mother swearing at you, or that she’ll hit you around the head as you desperately coax her into the bath.

 Neither do they tell you what sort of nappies to buy when she becomes incontinent, let alone how you’re supposed to persuade her to wear one or stop her taking it off and stashing it in a pillowcase.
 I thought I might be changing nappies at some point in my 30s, but I didn’t imagine it would be like this.

 They don’t tell you that once she nears the final stage you’ll spend hours desperately trying to feed her a spoonful of hospital jelly even though she’s pretty much given up on eating because you can’t just watch her starve to death.

 It doesn’t matter how distraught you are that she’s wasting away before your eyes, or how much it upsets you to agree to the doctor’s request for a DNR order; this disease is relentless in its cruelty.

-Dementia has robbed my mum and me of the time we were supposed to have, and I’m still not sure how to feel about it when there’s nothing tangible to mourn.
+Dementia has robbed my mum and me of the time we were supposed to have, and I’m still unsure how to feel about it when nothing is tangible to mourn.
 “Waking grief” – that’s what someone called it.

 When the person you knew is gone, but not gone.
 But it’s not.
 It’s a waking, sleeping, relentless cloud of despair that never quite goes away, even when you think you’re OK.